-- Partial Uprating would involves a positive policy decision to introduce annual uprating to all currently frozen pensions going forward, but from their current rate only, rather than first making up frozen pensions to “as UK” rates.
+- Annulling the Up-rating Regulations would introduce annual up-rating to all currently frozen pensions going forward, but from their current rate only, rather than first making up frozen pensions to “as UK” rates.

-- Partial uprating would benefit all currently frozen pensioners immediately by ending the real terms year-on-year decline of their state pensions.
+- Annulling the Up-rating Regulations would benefit all currently frozen pensioners immediately by ending the real terms year-on-year decline of their state pensions.

-- It would remove the problem completely for future retirees, removing a significant barrier to pensioner emigration from the UK, including for a significant number ethnic minorities now approaching retirement.
+- Annulling the Up-rating Regulations would remove the frozen pension problem completely for future retirees, removing a significant barrier to pensioner emigration from the UK, including for a significant number ethnic minorities now approaching retirement.

-- At an estimated upfront cost of just £37 million – miniscule in government spending terms – Partial Uprating option offers an affordable and expeditious policy alternative that could be implemented in the current financial climate.
+- At an estimated upfront cost of just £37 million – minuscule in government spending terms – Annulling the Up-rating Regulations option offers an affordable and expeditious policy alternative that could be implemented in the current financial climate.

-- Partial Uprating would actually generate immediate net savings for the Treasury through consequent savings, including those made through increased pensioner emigration (i.e. Lower NHS / social care costs).
+- Annulling the Up-rating Regulations would actually generate immediate net savings for the Treasury through consequent savings, including those made through increased pensioner emigration (i.e. Lower NHS / social care costs).
 The Government currently estimates that there is a £3,800 a year saving for each pensioner who moves abroad in retirement.

-- There is a clear precedent for the implementation of Partial Uprating.
-It is the approach that was taken when the UK signed historic reciprocal agreements with countries such as the USA and Barbados.
+- There is a clear precedent.
+Up-rating going forward is the approach that was taken when the UK signed historic reciprocal agreements with countries such as the USA and Barbados.

-- There should be no legal risk of back payment claims (as with full uprating) as there is no implied recognition of historic entitlement.
-Partial Uprating is simply a forward policy change.
+- There should be no legal risk of back payment claims as there is no implied recognition of historic entitlement.
+Annulling the Up-rating Regulations is simply a forward policy change.
 Again, the precedent would support this.